 Between cleansing and hydration there are other products that you can incorporate into your routines to give you extra results, such as toners, serums, etc. but if you are in a hurry or if you have no concern other than wanting to keep your skin healthy, using a good moisturizer after cleansing will have your needs covered.

-If you haven’t found your ideal moisturizer yet, I recommend this Youth to the People Superfood Air-Whip Moisture Cream and the Klairs Supple Preparation All-Over Lotion, available on Wishtrend, on Yesstyle, and on Amazon.
+If you haven’t found your ideal moisturizer yet, I recommend this Youth to the People Superfood Air-Whip Moisture Cream and the Klairs Supple Preparation All-Over Lotion, available on Wishtrend and on Yesstyle.

 Sunscreen is not optional, you have to use it daily and all over the year.
 The ultraviolet radiation emitted by the sun is very harmful to our skin.
 Not only is it the main cause of skin aging (accelerating the appearance of spots, wrinkles and fine lines), but by exposing ourselves to it, we increase the probability of suffering serious skin diseases (such as cancer).